NathanPannell/Accountability-Bot/README.md

-# Productivity Sergeant Discord Bot
+# Productivity Discord Bot

-This is a discord bot name Echo which checks in with you regularly to help you keep track of what you care about!
+This is a discord bot named Echo which checks in with you regularly to help you keep track of what you care about!
 Echo can generate daily sumamries based on your check ins to help you understand how you're spending your time.

 Echo will prompt you to micro-journal on an interval you specify.
-Echo is flexible and reactive to your schedule.
+It is flexible and reactive to your schedule.

-To try it out, join this discord server: https://discord.gg/SY4FZjnsUa Echo will then message you, and you can start boosting your productivity!